Top 14 Data Security Best Practices

 We care about security of your data.
 Privacy Policy

-Early database systems connected the end user directly to the data through applications.
-In a private network, physical security was usually all that was needed to protect the data.
-Now, to improve the performance and security of databases, companies chose one of these models:
+Early database systems connected users directly to data through applications.
+In a private network, physical security was usually enough to protect the data.

-• One-tier model.
-In a one-tier, or single-tier, model, the database and the application exist on a single system.
+• One-tier (single-tier) model — In this model, the database and the application exist on a single system.
 This is common on desktop systems running a standalone database.
 Early Unix implementations also worked in this manner; each user would sign on to a terminal and run a dedicated application that accessed the data.

-• Two-tier model.
-In a two-tier model, the client workstation or system runs an application that communicates with a database that is running on a different server.
-This is a common implementation, and it works well for many applications.
+• Two-tier model — In a two-tier model, the client workstation or system runs an application that communicates with a database running on a different server.
+This is a common implementation that works well for many applications.

-• Three-tier model.
-The three-tier model effectively isolates the end user from the database by introducing a middle-tier server.
-This server accepts requests from clients, evaluates them and sends them on to the database server for processing.
+• Three-tier model — Commonly used today, the three-tier model isolates the end user from the database by introducing a middle-tier server.
+This server accepts requests from clients, evaluates them and sends them to a database server for processing.
 The database server sends the data back to the middle-tier server, which then sends the data to the client system.
-This approach is becoming common today.
 The middle server can also control access to the database and provide additional security.

 FeatureNoSQL DatabaseSQL Database